Twemlow

 From the 16th to the 18th century, the Booth family were the major landowners.

 Twemlow is divided by the Dane from the adjoining parishes of Holmes Chapel and Brereton to the south.
 The parish is also bounded by Goostrey to the north, Lower Withington and Swettenham to the east, and Cranage to the west.
 The Dane Valley Way long-distance footpath passes through the parish on its route from Buxton to Northwich.

+Twemlow viaduct

+Twemlow is home to the Grade-II-listed Twemlow viaduct, built in brick by George W. Buck, engineer to Manchester and Birmingham Railway Company, in 1841.
+It was built to allow the West Coast Mainline cross the River Dane.